Job Safety Analysis (JSA) — What It Is and How to Apply It

-JSA helps workers and supervisors visualize risks clearly and prevent accidents by design, rather than reacting to them after the fact.
+A JSA examines job tasks step by step to identify potential hazards and establish control measures to mitigate risks before they cause harm.
+It helps workers and supervisors visualise risks clearly and prevent accidents by design, rather than reacting to them after the fact.

 Job Safety Analysis (JSA) Process

-Outline the sequence of steps involved, ideally 5-10 steps maximum for clarity.
+2. Break the job into basic steps.
+Outline the sequence of steps involved — ideally 5–10 steps maximum for clarity.

 Inspect Ladder Before Use Ladder may be damaged or unstable Conduct visual inspection; ensure ladder certification is up-to-date